voxmedia/vox-hiring-exercise/README.md

 ## Front-end exercise for applicants

-Given the Data in this folder, write html, css and javascript to create a mobile slideshow experience.
+Given the Data in this folder, write html, css and javascript to present the information specifically for mobile web browsers.

-The data included was used in the story [A visual guide to the key events in the Trump-Russia scandal](https://www.vox.com/world/2017/11/27/16670950/trump-russia-timeline).
+The data comes from a [timeline graphic published on vox.com](https://www.vox.com/world/2017/11/27/16670950/trump-russia-timeline).
+Your solution *will not* replicate the original piece.

 ### Whats in here?